Baščaršija

 Open in Google MapsItinerary

-Sarajevo’s famous wooden fountain and symbol of the city.
+We stop at Sebilj, Sarajevo’s famous wooden fountain and one of the most photographed symbols of the Old Town.

 Experience